 Appliance Repairs Technician fixes major household appliances at a reduced fee for families living on low income in Waterloo Region

-- Families living on low income who do not qualify for subsidy from the Region can also be served by this program; they can pay House of Friendship directly for more affordable appliance repairs
+- Families living on low income who do not qualify for subsidy from the Region can also be served by this program; they pay House of Friendship directly at affordable appliance repair rates.

 How to Access: